 The second location of Creamline has the same flavor options as the original spot, just on 7th Avenue in Chelsea.

-Dominique Ansel Kitchen has a sidewalk window attached to its shop in the West Village where you can get two unusual types of soft serve - burrata and watermelon.
-The burrata tastes like a creamy, tangy, less sweet version of vanilla, and comes in a thin honey cone with a strawberry at the bottom.
-The watermelon is served inside a hollowed-out slice of actual watermelon, with pieces of dark chocolate placed like seeds on the outside.
-We like the burrata better.
+Dominique Ansel Kitchen has a sidewalk window attached to its shop in the West Village where you can get two unusual types of soft serve - watermelon and cold brew.
+The cold brew one is made with La Colombe coffee, and the watermelon is served inside a hollowed-out slice of actual watermelon, with pieces of dark chocolate placed like seeds on the outside (see below).

 There are two main differences between this Emack location and the other: it’s in Brooklyn, and the soft serve machine here isn’t really advertised.
 You have to order at least “three scoops worth” of soft serve, but they’ll make it if you ask.